FRIKKern/Nextgen-UI/README.md

 # NextGen UI

-A modern and versatile UI component library for React and Next.js projects.
+A simplisic UI component library just focused on making readable components for React and Next.js projects.

 ## Installation